NafBZ/NafBZ/README.md

 <h1 align="center">Hi 👋, I'm Nafees</h1>
-<h3 align="center">By profession, I talk to Robots and attempt to figure out how they see me; by nature, I like to talk about deep learning with my fellow humans</h3>
+<h4 align="center">By profession, I talk to Robots and attempt to figure out how they see me; by nature, I like to talk about Software Engineering and Deep Learning with my fellow humans</h4>

 ![](https://komarev.com/ghpvc/?username=NafBZ&color=brightgreen)